Left Out Of A

 The Grant of Probate

-A Grant of Probate is a legal document giving the executor the authority to manage the estate in line with the deceased person’s wishes as written in their will.
-The executor of a deceased estate can show a grant of probate to a financial institution that holds assets or liabilities of the estate and require them to transfer the assets or monies to the executor.
+A Grant of Probate is a legal document giving the executor the authority to manage the estate in line with the deceased person’s wishes as written in their Will.
+The executor of a deceased estate can show a Grant of Probate to a financial institution that holds assets or liabilities of the estate and require them to transfer the assets or monies to the executor.

 Probate and the Executor of a Person’s Will